 These grilled baja fish tacos are a copycat recipe from South Beach Bar & Grill in San Diego.
-They were an unbeatable treat along with their fried counterparts when I lived there.
+They were an unbeatable treat along with their fried version of Baja Fish Tacos when I lived there.
 This recipe is my homage to all those delicious taco Tuesdays, and I make these all throughout the summer.

 Why this Recipe Works

 Grilling is a fantastic way to get flavorful and tender fish.
 I like to use Opah or Mahi-Mahi, or cod if that's all you can find.
-But if you choose to make a fried fish version, I recommend Tilapia.
+But if you choose to make a fried Baja fish taco, I recommend Tilapia.
 These tacos work great with all these white fish varieties.

 These tacos are actually deceptively simple.
 After you grill the fish, all you need to do is top it with your toppings.

 This is the combination of toppings I learned at my favorite taco spot in San Diego and there's no going back from this deliciousness.